What are Dynamic Variables?

 Sending dynamic variables in the body is possible using the body_variables parameter that you can use with the template tag or the shortcode.

-The Request Method within the endpoint settings must be set as either POST, PUT or DELET, depending on your API.
+The Request Method within the endpoint settings must be set as either POST, PUT or DELETE, depending on your API.

 Using with the Template Tag

 Here is how we would dynamically send data into the body – sometimes called post fields.
-This example simply uses a username and password array.
+This example simply uses a breed_id array.